magiruuvelvet/jimaku-editor/README.en.md

 # 字幕エーディタ (Subtitle Editor)

-An experimental work-in-progress subtitle editor with **first class** Japanese language support.
+A work-in-progress subtitle editor with
+**first class** Japanese language support.

+Already functional for many use cases.

 Examples and rendering tests available at [jimaku-editor-examples](https://github.com/magiruuvelvet/jimaku-editor-examples)